djalbat/occam-dom/README.md

 ## Introduction

-Specifically, "outer" token arrays and node trees resulting from the user of Occam's [lexers](https://github.com/djalbat/occam-lexers) and [parsers](https://github.com/djalbat/occam-parsers), respectively, can be refined into "inner" token arrays and node trees for convenience.
+Specifically, "outer" token arrays and parse trees resulting from the user of Occam's [lexers](https://github.com/djalbat/occam-lexers) and [parsers](https://github.com/djalbat/occam-parsers), respectively, can be refined into "inner" token arrays and parse trees for convenience.

 An example is helpful.
-Consider the following outer node tree that results from parsing some simple Markdown.
+Consider the following outer parse tree that results from parsing some simple Markdown.

 ```
                                                   |